IBM/cloud-functions-workshops/101-workshop-nodejs/ex2-managing-actions-with-packages/README.md

 * **Understood how to use public package actions and bindings.**
 * **Created and shared custom packages.**

-Once this exercise is finished, we will be able to create and share actions using packages using IBM Cloud Functions!
+Once this exercise is finished, we will be able to create and share actions using packages within IBM Cloud Functions!

 ## Background